 The Becoming Oregon project provides historians, researchers and students from around the world with internet access to 500 original letters written to Asahel Bush II (1824-1913).
 Bush was founding editor of the Oregon Statesman newspaper and later became one of early Oregon’s wealthiest men by co-founding the Ladd & Bush Bank in Salem, Oregon.
-Bush’s Pasture Park in Salem was once the farmstead of Bush and his family, and was donated to the city along with their 1878 Italianate home, now operated as the Bush House Museum.
+Bush’s Pasture Park was once the farmstead of Bush and his family.
+The property was acquired by the City of Salem, along with their 1878 Italianate home, now operated as the Bush House Museum.

 This first phase of the Becoming Oregon project has been funded through grants from the Oregon Heritage Commission and the Oregon Cultural Trust, and completed with the assistance of Diane Huddleston, James O’Shea, Christopher Pollard, Bob Speckman, and Ross Sutherland.
 In the coming years the Bush House Museum will continue adding to this webpage until all the letters to Asahel Bush II, during his years at the Oregon Statesman, are available online.